Courses of Study

 FT 550 Practicum.
 Students enroll in a total of 12 units of practica over a period of 12 consecutive months.
 During this clinical placement each student trainee engages in a minimum of 300 hours of direct marriage and family therapy experience, at least 150 hours of which must be with children, couples, groups, or families.
 In addition, Pasadena students must receive a minimum of 60 hours of individual or 120 hours of group supervision to be compliant with California state regulations.
 All practica are graded on a Pass/Fail basis.
 (2 or 4 units)

 FT 550C Practicum Consultation Group.
 Practicum students are required to attend one hour per week of practicum consultation during the Fall, Winter, and Spring quarters of their second year in the program.
 Practicum consultation provides an opportunity for program faculty to promote and review a student's clinical development.
 (0 units; to be registered concurrently with practicum.
 Pasadena campus students only)

 FT 550S Practicum Supervision Group.
 Required for students who are concurrently and rolled and practicum or practicum continuation in the program in Arizona.
 Practicum supervision is intended to promote students' clinical development through discussion of case review, clinical practice, and the program's curriculum.
 Supervision will be provided by a marriage and family therapist licensed and qualified to supervise in Arizona.
-(0 units, to be registered concurrently with practicum.
+(0 units, to be registered concurrently with practicum or practicum continuation.
 Phoenix campus students only)